Gradient Estimation with Discrete Stein Operators: Background

-Unbiased gradient estimators allow us to tune their hyperparameters by directly optimizing the variance.
-One step beyond this is to learn the whole control variate by minimizing variance.
-This leads to lower variance when the optimization finds better solutions than our handcrafted ones.
-The RELAX~\citep{Grathwohl2018} estimator generalizes REBAR by noticing that their continuous relaxation can be replaced with a free-form control variate.
-However, in order to get strong performance, RELAX still includes the continuous relaxation in their control variate and only adds a small deviation to it.
-Therefore, RELAX also needs three evaluations of $f$ for each $x_k$ and is usually considered more expensive than other estimators.
+Although the Double CV framework points to a promising new direction for developing better REINFORCE estimators, one only obtains significant reduction in variance when $b_k$ is strongly correlated with $f$.
+This may fail to hold for the above linear $b_k$ and a highly nonlinear $f$, especially in applications like training deep generative models.

-In the following two sections, we will introduce a new variance reduction method for REINFORCE-type estimators that 1) enables the learning of flexible control variates parameterized by neural networks (similar to RELAX) but 2) does not assume $q_\eta$ has a continuous reparameterization and 3) requires only a single evaluation of $f$ for each $x_k$.
+In the following two sections, we will introduce a method that allows us to use very flexible CVs while still maintaining a tractable correction term.
+Our method enables online adaptation of CVs to minimize gradient variance (similar to RELAX~\citep{Grathwohl2018}) but does not assume $q_\eta$ has a continuous reparameterization.
+We then apply it to generalize the linear CVs in Double CV to very flexible ones such as neural networks.
+Moreover, we provide an effective CV design based on surrogate functions that requires no additional evaluation of $f$ compared to RLOO.